PerseidLab/proton-standalone/README.md

-A portable, standalone version of GE-Proton packaged as an AppImage.
+A portable, standalone version of Proton packaged as an AppImage.
 This version includes built-in system integration for running Windows applications directly from your file manager.

 ## **Key Features**
 - Portable Runner: Run explorer.exe or any Windows binary by default.
-- System Integration: Register GE-Proton as a handler for .exe and .msi files.
+- System Integration: Register Proton as a handler for .exe and .msi files.
 - Simple Management: Easy install/uninstall flags for desktop integration.

 ## **Usage**
 **Standard Launch**
-By default, running the AppImage will launch the Wine file explorer within the GE-Proton environment:
+By default, running the AppImage will launch the Wine file explorer within the Proton environment:
 ``./ge-proton-*-standalone.AppImage``

 **Running Specific Files**